clementvidon/Makefile_tutor/README.md

     make --dry-run --always-make --no-print-directory | grep -v "echo \| mkdir"
 ```

 - `run` is a simple rule that **`make` and `run` the default goal**.
-We the initial
+We start
-  hyphen symbol here to prevent make from interrupting its execution if our
+  the shell command with the `hyphen` symbol to prevent make from interrupting
-  binary execution returns a non-zero value.
+  its execution if our program execution returns a non-zero value.

 - The **`info` rule** will execute a simple `make` command with `--dry-run` to
   **print the `$(NAME)` recipe without executing it**, `--always-make` to `make`